arunkumardada/5130f2023/Project_Week1/ReadMe.txt

 By giving users access to a dynamic movie database, this will improve the user experience and improve the functionality and engagement of our application.

+This week I have accomplished in creating a basic layout and styling the SignIn Form.

 References:

 https://platform.openai.com/docs/plugins/authentication/oauth